 When a piece of cloth is exposed to sunlight for many days, that cloth slowly loses its brightness and color.
-Likewise, when my mind remains exposed to modern city life, the whirlwind of traffic lights and its cult of timebound to do lists, it starts craving solitude, silence, and wilderness.
+Likewise, when my mind remains exposed to modern city life, the whirlwind of traffic lights, and its cult of timebound to-do lists, it starts craving solitude, silence, and wilderness.
 During this moment I break free and decide to get lost amidst mother nature.
 Still, there remains an in-between time.
 I call it the transition time.
 The time which helps to bridge the gap between city life and wilderness.
 During my recent visit to the Great Smoky Mountains National Park, McKinley Edwards Inn in Bryson City proved to be an excellent refuge that helped me bridge the gap and relax.
 Here I present a memoir of moments in McKinley Edwards Inn in Bryson City!
+You can book your stay here.

 when my mind remains exposed to modern city life, the whirlwind of traffic lights and its cult of timebound to do lists, it starts craving solitude, silence, and wilderness. #travel Click To Tweet